BrazenFox5/giv-da-proto-ram-nex-tim/README.md

 I don't know if it works on older versions of Windows, all I know is that it has to support *.txt, *.bat & *.vbs.
 # Virus Mirrors
-Github (here) is recommanded, Mediafire can be outdated due to multiple links. https://www.mediafire.com/file/dsvm175rdr0np6i/Harmless.GivDaProtoRamNexTim.zip/file
+Github (here) is recommanded, Mediafire can be outdated due to multiple links.
+Sorry that Github is updated too much, I am trying to make installing this easiler and less of a pain. https://www.mediafire.com/file/dsvm175rdr0np6i/Harmless.GivDaProtoRamNexTim.zip/file